How to Review an Official

-Overviews of Officiating Skill expire 90 days after submission, so an official seeking certification should complete all of the other application materials, including passing the test and completing the coursework, before having an OOS completed.
+Overviews of Officiating Skill do not expire, but we want the most up-to-date picture of an official as possible, so we ask that an official seeking certification should complete all of the other application materials, including passing the test and completing the coursework, before having an OOS completed.
 OOSes are confidential to Certification so an official will only see compiled feedback from these in the overall Certification review summary.

 Certification requires a different number of and different types of OOSes for different levels.
 However, Certification would like the OOSes to come from people in the following roles:

 - “One must be written on behalf of a Roller Derby League (not necessarily WFTDA or MRDA member league).”
 The individual best suited for providing this assessment is a skater who the official seeking certification has officiated over the past two years, or the period of time the official has officiated prior to seeking certification.
 Independent officials can also ask a league representative such as a GTO.

 - “One must be from a Head Official (Head Referee for referee, Head NSO for an NSO, or a League’s Head Official).”
 For newer officials who are applying for Recognized or Level 1, the league’s Head Official, or someone who has been a close mentor, would be the best person to complete the OOS.
 For Certified Officials and officials with significant experience seeking Level 2 or Level 3, this should be written by someone who has observed the official seeking certification for more advanced sanctioned or regulation games, including a frequent Crew Head Official or Tournament Head Official of tournaments officiated.